 At Bruichladdich, you are literally drinking drams from a barrel while walking around aisles and aisles of barrels.
 The experience was absolutely mind blowing!
 With this tour we got the chance to try three of their whiskies, one of those being their famous Octomore.
 I have tried their Octomore before, but drinking it right out of the cask was even better.

 Each dram was served with the expectation that we would take our time drinking while walking around and getting lost in-between the hundred of barrels.
 We did just that!
 We drank and got lost between the barrels.
 And, although there is a big chance you will leave the warehouse holding on to the railings, you leave with a memorable experience.

 After our full experience, we hung around their gift shop leaving the distillery a few hundred pounds poorer.
-Among our purchases, a bottle of their Valinch (See pics below) which you can only get there at the distillery, a bottle of their Black Art (Edition 05.1: Aged 24 years), a bottle of their Botanist Gin (at the time we didn’t know we could find it here) and a whole bunch of knickknacks.
+Among our purchases, a bottle of their Valinch (See pics below) which you can only get there at the distillery, a bottle of their Black Art (Edition 05.1: Aged 24 years, I’ve previously their 04.1 Edition as well, click the Black Art link to read about that one), a bottle of their Botanist Gin (at the time we didn’t know we could find it here) and a whole bunch of knickknacks.

 Hands down the second best tour of our visit (Highland Park being the best – that post coming soon) and we would do this tour all over again.
 If you find yourself in Islay, take this tour.
 You will not regret the experience!

 Note: The contents on my blog are solely my opinion.
 To me every palate is different!
 Although I may or may not like a product, I always recommend for people to try it and make up their own minds.